The-Lone-Druid/Reeco/README.md

 2. npm install
 3. npm run dev "will start the dev server"
 4. npm run mock-server "will start the mock server"

+All the features mentioned in the Requirements are implemented.